-A great workplace culture is one where everyone has an opportunity to succeed, and is actually succeeding!
-In this article, we share a few simple principles that we use ourselves to make sure we are succeeding and winning together in a way that is still enjoyable to be part of.
+A great workplace culture is one where everyone has an opportunity to succeed.
+Here are a few simple principles that we use ourselves to make sure we are succeeding and winning together in a way that is still enjoyable to be part of.

 There is no doubt that ‘workplace culture’ is a complicated topic at the best of times.
 Everyone seems to have a slightly different view on what this really means.
-To us, it is really simple.
-Your workplace culture is the sum total of all behaviours of everyone associated with the company and its products/services, including leaders, employees, customers, suppliers and the community.
-It is not something that can be owned by just by Leaders, or HR, or any particular ‘culture champions’.
-It is owned by everyone whether they like it or not.
-At Optimum Consulting Group, when we first thought about creating a platform that could support workplace success, we knew the first thing we needed to consider was the impact on culture (something we are also advising our clients about this everyday).
-We knew that to create and maintain an awesome workplace culture where everyone is in a position to succeed, we had to get the basic foundations right first.
+To us, it is the sum total of all behaviours associated with the company and its products/services.
+It is not something that can be owned just by Leaders, or HR, or any particular ‘culture champions’.
+It is owned by everyone.
 Here are three principles that we believe help to create a great workplace culture.
 We call them non-negotiables!

 #1 – Creating a fair and valuable exchange

 If you think about it, almost everything to do with work is based on the principle of exchange.
 A job is an exchange of x and y between company and employee, a conversation is an exchange of information between two or more people, a goal is an exchange of future intentions.
 What we know is that when you strip out all of the fluff that you read about in social media, what everyone really seems to want at work is to be part of a fair and valuable exchange.
 We know that if everyone is committed to this simple principle, a lot of workplace problems seem to disappear.
 So we made this something that we should not only commit to, but keep ourselves and everyone else accountable to it.